jvineis/DEEP-CORE/README.md

     #SBATCH --time=23:00:00
     python ~/scripts/estimate-MAG-coverage-from-bbmap-covstats-v3.py --mapping /scratch/vineis.j/DEEP_CORE/ALL-MAGS/ --out x_ALL-MAG-RPKM-matrix-short-partition.txt --ids x_all-MAG-ids.txt --nts x_nt-per-sample.txt

 ## PHYLOGENOMICS: Here we outline the steps to generate the phylogenetic tree for the manuscript.
 Step one is to create a list of the ribosomal proteins that we will use to create our phylogeny.
-Ribosomal proteins are routinely used to estimate phylogenetic relationships and here is a list of the genes that we use in a file called "x_gene-names.txt".
+Ribosomal proteins are routinely used to estimate phylogenetic relationships and here is a list of the genes that we use in a file called "x_gene-names.txt" and another file to get started in the external-genomes.txt file (both are contained in this repository .
 NOTE: I was working here /work/jennifer.bowen/DEEP-CORE/ALL-MAGS during the creation of this tutorial.

+### 1. Start with running the command to pull out concatenated genes for each of the MAGs and then create the tree.
+All this hapens using this amazing script.

+    #!/bin/bash
+    #
+    #SBATCH --nodes=1
+    #SBATCH --tasks-per-node=1
+    SBATCH --time=10:00:00
+    #SBATCH --mem=200Gb
+    #SBATCH --partition=short

+    #ANVIO 6.2

+    anvi-get-sequences-for-hmm-hits --external-genomes external-genomes.txt -o x_concatenated-ribosomal-proteins.fa --hmm-source Campbell_et_al --gene-names
+     x_gene-names.txt --return-best-hit --get-aa-sequences --concatenate

+    anvi-gen-phylogenetic-tree -f x_concatenated-ribosomal-proteins.fa -o x_phylogenomic-ribosomal-tree.txt